-In the European Union, developers can also distribute notarised iOS apps from alternative app marketplaces.
-Learn more about alternative app marketplaces and Notarisation for iOS apps.
-You can see which guidelines apply to Notarisation for iOS apps by clicking on "Show Notarisation Review Guidelines Only" in the left-hand menu.
+In the European Union, developers can also distribute notarised iOS and iPadOS apps from alternative app marketplaces and directly from their website.
+Learn more about alternative app marketplaces, Web Distribution, and Notarisation for iOS and iPadOS apps.
+You can see which guidelines apply to Notarisation for iOS and iPadOS apps by clicking on "Show Notarisation Review Guidelines Only" in the menu to the left.

 For everything else, there is always the open internet.
-If the App Store model and guidelines or alternative app marketplaces and Notarisation for iOS apps are not best for your app or business idea, that's OK - we provide Safari for a great web experience too.
+If the App Store model and guidelines or alternative app marketplaces and Notarisation for iOS and iPadOS apps are not best for your app or business idea, that's OK - we provide Safari for a great web experience too.